simorxb/position_control_mpc/README.md

 We can observe how the MPC algorithm changes its control approach to prevent the controlled variable (the position) from going above the constraint.

+## Running in Simulink with measurement noise

+For this analysis, we want to test the effect of measurement noise using Simulink.

+A white noise bloc, with power 0.0005 and sample time 0.1 s is added to the measurement.
+The code section running this simulation is marked by the comment "%% Run Simulink model" in the script `design_mpc.m`.

+### Simulation Result

+The simulation is performed in Simulink for 6 seconds, on the nominal system.

+We can observe that the performance is degraded, but the loop maintains its stability.

 ## Author
 This project is developed by Simone Bertoni.
 Learn more about my work on my personal website - [Simone Bertoni - Control Lab](https://simonebertonilab.com/).